Every school is required to publish specific information on its website to comply with The School Information

 Fax No. 01925 766043

 All enquiries should be addressed to the Office Manager, Mrs K Holcroft.

-Our school has a published admission number of 15 children per year group and 13 morning and afternoon nursery places.
+Our school has a published admission number for school of 15 children per year group.

 We have a strong tradition of home/school partnership.
 There are many opportunities for parents and carers to be involved in their child's education.
 Deciding which school to choose for your child is one of the most important decisions taken by a parent and we welcome visits on an individual basis to school to come and meet our staff, our wonderful children and to view the school.
 To arrange a school visit or enquire about places available please telephone the school office on 01925 763234.